-I assume that my guide will work for the entire Sony Vaio TZ line of laptops.
+I assume that my guide will work for the entire Sony Vaio TZ line.
 If it works for you, please mention the model number in the comments below.

->

-> Do not forget to turn off the laptop and remove the battery.
+Do not forget to turn off the computer and remove the battery.
 Work in static-free environment.

->

-> Remove the memory cover from the bottom.
+Remove the memory cover from the bottom.

 You don’t have to remove the memory module in order to access and replace the hard drive.
 I’m doing that just to show where you can find the memory module.